Skip to main content

 This method is used to create a new location.
 It accepts the following parameters:

-1. input: This is the first parameter, and it’s required.
+1. inputCopy to Clipboard: This is the first parameter, and it’s required.
 It's an object holding the following properties:

-2. address_id: this property is optional, and it’s the ID of the address to associate with this location.
+2. address_idCopy to Clipboard: this property is optional, and it’s the ID of the address to associate with this location.

 The method is expected to return the created location as an object.